labki-org/labki-framework/docs/INSTALL.md

 On first run, the container installs MediaWiki and writes `config/LocalSettings.php`.

-### 4) Verify extensions and skin
+### 4) Verify extensions and features

-- Special:Version should list ParserFunctions, Cite.
-(SMW/VisualEditor/MsUpload will be added via Composer later.)
+- Special:Version should list ParserFunctions, Cite, VisualEditor, and MsUpload.
-- Special:SMWAdmin shows no pending setup tasks.
+- In the wikitext editor, drag-and-drop multiple files to upload (MsUpload).
+- Semantic MediaWiki (SMW) is not installed by default.
-- Switch skin to Chameleon under Preferences.
+- Optional: Switch skin to Chameleon under Preferences (if installed).

 ### 5) Persistence